 Taj Mahal Bangladesh

-Tourists stand outside the Taj Mahal Bangladesh, a replica of India's famed Taj Mahal erected by Ahsanullah Moni, a millionaire film director and businessman.
-The Bangla Taj sits in the middle of rice fields near Moni's home village outside of Dhaka, Bangladesh.
-He says he built it because most Bangladeshi people cannot afford the trip to Agra, India to see the real thing.
-The entry fee for his replica is 50 Taka, about 0.75 USD.
-There is a 25-room hotel facing the Bangla Taj and he says his plans include a film studio and center nearby.
+Mr. Moni, right, shows off the lobby of the new 25 room hotel facing Bangladesh's newest tourist attraction.
+Ahsanullah Moni, a millionaire film director and businessman, built a replica of India's Taj Majal in the rice fields near his home village outside of Dhaka, Bangldesh.
+He says he built it because most Banglashi people cannot afford the trip to Agra, India to see the real thing.
+The entry fee for his replica is 50 Taka, about .75 USD.
+There is a 25 room hotel facing the Bangla Taj and he says his plans include a film studio and center nearby.
 The construction of the main Taj will be completed in about a month but the tourist attraction is now open to the public.
 Moni claims about 20,000 people visit daily.
 There is only a single lane two kilometer road winding through the surrounding rice fields connecting the main road to his attraction, near the town of Sonargaon, about 30 kilometers from Dhaka.

 - © Peter Menzel www.menzelphoto.com

 - Image Size

 - 1024x683 / 488.4KB